stevenharman/git_tracker/README.md

 ### Valid branch names

-*git_tracker* allows you to include the story number any where in the branch name, optionally prefixing it with a hash (`#`).
+*GitTracker* allows you to include the story number any where in the branch name, optionally prefixing it with a hash (`#`).
 Examples:

   - `best_feature_ever_#8675309`